 For a recent symposium on Hauntology, I gave a paper on the links between the philosophy of hauntological ideas with the work and W.G.
 Sebald.
-The subject had been interesting me for a while, not least because the jump between the style of the former and the thematic ideas of the latter are the amalgamation … Continue reading Interview: Grant Gee + James Leyland Kirby (The Caretaker) on W.G.
+The subject had been interesting me for a while, not least because the jump between the style of the former and the thematic ideas of the latter are the amalgamation that I’m currently aiming for in my own fiction writing. … Continue reading Interview: Grant Gee + James Leyland Kirby (The Caretaker) on W.G.
 Sebald + Hauntology

 Above is the trailer for the next short film, Heavy Water.
 This is to be the longest film this year and the most ambitious in terms of scope in spite of future projects containing narratives and actors.
 Heavy Water ‘s difficulty is the connection of its two main themes represented by adjacent places on the Suffolk coast; the strange, liminal landscape surrounding Sizewell nuclear power … Continue reading Trailer – Heavy Water.

 There are a number of reception possibilities attainable when watching Grant Gee’s 2011 essay film, Patience (After Sebald).
 Any film based on a book or around an author is always going to separate its viewers into two groups; those who have read the original source material and those who have not.
-While the latter will … Continue reading Patience (Grant Gee) and The Rings of Saturn (W.G.
+While the latter will be seeking to latch onto the their initial experience of … Continue reading Patience (Grant Gee) and The Rings of Saturn (W.G.
 Sebald) – Capturing Perception.